gush-labs/kazan/server/README.md

 # Server

 This directory contains source code for the server-side of Kazan app.
 It's Node.js app that uses Express framework (though wrapped as a Google Cloud Function).
+It is very easy to run in a serverless environment which allows for very cheap maintaince cost.

 ## Infrastructure